fprieur/gloo/docs/content/installation/gateway/development/docker-compose-consul/_index.md

 While Gloo is typically run on Kubernetes, it doesn't need to be!
 You can run Gloo using Docker Compose on your local machine.

 Kubernetes provides APIs for config storage ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)), credential storage ([Secrets](https://kubernetes.io/docs/concepts/configuration/secret/)), and service discovery ([Services](https://kubernetes.io/docs/concepts/services-networking/service/)).
-These APIs need to be substituted with another option when Gloo is not running on Kuberenetes.
+These APIs need to be substituted with another option when Gloo is not running on Kubernetes.

 Fortunately, Gloo provides alternate mechanisms for configuration, credential storage, and service discovery that do not require Kubernetes, including the use of local `.yaml` files, [Consul Key-Value storage](https://www.consul.io/api/kv.html) and [Vault Key-Value storage](https://www.vaultproject.io/docs/secrets/kv/kv-v2.html).